dev-Toumeh/scrumCapacityPlanner/README.md

 - Add controller to logout
 - Need to work on Unit Test
 - Refactoring
   - Fuctions in SearchController for example (getTeamCapacity(), getCapacityProDeveloper() ) need to move out to services
+  - Add Docker file